WritingCenterScheduler/WritingCenterScheduler.github.io/jade/markdown/general.md

 Client meetings are at 1:30 PM every friday in the SASB South Writing Center

+Meetings with Diane are at Mondays from 2:40 PM - 3:30 PM.

 ## Contact Info and Roles

 * Brandon Davis (bd@unc.edu) - Product Manager